ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - added three new armors that grant "Mark" of Bear and Wolf specifically to use for shapeshifter characters (not restricted to Druid)
 - added new Runeword "Judgment" (GulChamHelJahDolUm) inspired by PD2 and added 2 handed sword to the item type
 - added two types of melee splash to one and twohanded weapons (onehanded is an arc, twohanded is a radial damage)
+- added new affix to skills that allow for "additional Revives" for Necro

 ### Changes the following:

 #### Mercenaries:

 - Act 2 Desert Mercs are now considered "pal" class
+- Act 2 Desert Mercs Might replaced with Vigor aura
+- Act 2 Desert Mercs Holy Freeze replaced with Sanctuary aura
 - Act 3 Sorcerors are now considered "sor" class
 - Act 1 fire merc now shoots Strafe (also added passive multiple shot to add as synergy with fire arrow)
 - Act 1 cold merc now shoots Multiple Shot